Thriving environment

 How have we performed?

-This is only the start, and we are working with our consultants and with our environmental, asset management and engineering functions to embed this approach into the design and selection of our future investment.
+This baseline enables us to evaluate and protect our natural assets against future impacts, and helps us quantify how we can enhance their overall benefit to the environment, such as by increasing biodiversity.
+Going forward we are working with our consultants and our environmental, asset management and engineering functions to embed this approach into the design and selection of our future investment.
 This will help us select the most beneficial solutions for the environment and our communities by looking at a much wider range of factors.
+Our assessment of natural (and other capital) was incorporated into the assessment of resource options for our WRMP24 as additional evidence.

 Case Studies